waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Active Hypotheses (Ranked by Agent):**
     1.  **Fainted Fossil:** The Grunt wants a revived fossil Pokémon that has fainted.
 (Untestable due to low encounter rate in current area).
-    2.  **Moon Stone Evolution:** Evolving a Clefairy with a Moon Stone in front of the Grunt will trigger an event.
-    3.  **Hiker Disguise:** The Hiker on 1F will move if a 'Hiker' Pokémon (like Geodude) is in the party lead.
+    2.  **Hiker Disguise:** The Hiker on 1F will move if a 'Hiker' Pokémon (like Geodude) is in the party lead.
-    4.  **Poké Doll for Hiker:** The Hiker on 1F will accept the POKé DOLL.
+    3.  **Poké Doll for Hiker:** The Hiker on 1F will accept the POKé DOLL.

 - **Failed Hypotheses:**
+    - **Moon Stone Evolution:** Evolving a Clefairy with a Moon Stone in front of the Grunt will trigger an event.
+(Result: Failed.
+Prof. Oak prevents the item's use.)
     - The Silph Scope will reveal a ghost in Mt.
 Moon, or the Grunt himself is a ghost.
 (Result: Failed.
 Prof. Oak prevents the item's use.)
     - The Rocket Grunt on B2F will accept the POKé DOLL as the 'fossil'.
 (Result: Failed.
 Prof. Oak prevents the item's use.)
     - Giving the POKé DOLL to the Grunt will make the Hiker on 1F move.
 (Result: Dependent on failed hypothesis, invalidated.)